Tartsi/messaging-app/README.md

 5. Delete Messages:

-- Users can delete messages from their inbox/sent messages list.
+- Users can delete messages from their inbox.

+6. Admin Page:

+- Admin-status accounts can delete or ban registered users

 ### Security Notifications: